shreyaagargg/AI-Ml2023/README.md

 The BLEU score is a number between 0 and 1, with higher scores indicating better quality machine-generated text.
 A BLEU score of 1 indicates that the machine-generated text is identical to one of the reference translations.

 BLEU is a widely used metric for evaluating machine translation systems, but it can also be used to evaluate other types of machine-generated text, such as image captions, summarization, and question answering.
+## ISSUES RESOLVED :
+# Data Preprocessing:
+# Model Selection and Adaptation:
+# Caption Generation and Style Infusion:
+# Model Interpretability and Visualization:
+# Multi-Modal Learning (Optional):
+# Testing and Bug Fixes:Images with multiple objects:
+Image captioning models often struggle to generate accurate captions for images with multiple objects.
+This is because the model may not be able to identify the most important object in the image or the relationships between the objects.
+Images with complex backgrounds: Image captioning models can also struggle to generate accurate captions for images with complex backgrounds.
+This is because the model may not be able to distinguish between the foreground and background objects.
+Images with unusual or rare objects: Image captioning models may not have been trained on images of unusual or rare objects.
+This can lead to inaccurate or nonsensical captions.
+Images with abstract or artistic content: Image captioning models can also struggle to generate accurate captions for images with abstract or artistic content.
+This is because the model may not be able to understand the meaning of the image.
+# Performance Benchmarking:
+by using BART is a large language model that has been trained on a massive dataset of text and code.
+It has been shown to be very effective for a variety of natural language processing tasks, including image captioning.
+Also by using ViLBERT is a vision-and-language model that has been trained on a dataset of images and text.
+It is able to learn the relationships between images and text, which helps it to generate more accurate and informative captions.